 Provide enough tools

-Employees require different tools, resources, and information to accomplish their task successfully.
+Employees require different tools, resources, and information to accomplish their tasks successfully.
 When you set goals for the employee, you need to provide them the resources and tools to make their work completed.

 Providing information about the project that the employee has been doing is one of the important tools to encourage the employee for accomplishing the project.
 You do not leave your employee with their own devices without any direction and guidance.
 If you want to help your employee, then be in contact with the employee on a regular basis.